 A full course meal is not necessary for a cocktail party.
 Simple foods, such as hors d'oeuvres and other finger foods, allow guests to graze throughout the event as they feel the need.

 Some tried-and-true cocktail party foods such as bruschetta and tapenade and crackers are perfect for almost any taste.
-Even something as simple as a cheese, crackers and cut fruit platter is perfect for the casual party.
+Even something as simple as cheese, crackers and cut fruit platter is perfect for the casual party.

 To be a good host you should have some kind of food available and if you don't want to deal with food at all, call a caterer.